epinio/epinio/README.md

 Epinio's main goal is to make existing solutions accessible, to the application developer.
 Those solutions include:

-- Kubernetes
-- External Cloud Services
-- In-cluster services
 - TLS Certificate Signers
+- Service mesh integration and testing
+- Open Telemetry
+- Multi-Tenancy
+- Serverless/Eventing framework
+- Supply Chain Secruity
-- more
+- Authorization/Authentication

 With so many communities working on the same problems at the same time, it's rare that a problem doesn't already have a solution.
 Most of the time, seamless integration